 2. Link courses to career development

-Research has shown that when people have a good reason to learn something, learning is accelerated.
-A switch flicks in their brain, and they approach the subject matter with fresh eyes, knowing that everything they are learning is useful and will benefit them in the long term.
+Research has shown that learning is accelerated when people have a good reason to learn something.
+A switch flips in their brain, and they approach the subject matter with fresh eyes, knowing that everything they are learning is useful and will benefit them in the long term.

-Creating a culture of learning is, therefore, essential, if you want your training to have a real impact on your employees.
+Creating a culture of learning is, therefore, essential if you want your training to have a real impact on your employees.
 Make the connection between skills and career progression - highlight how employees can use the course as a springboard to improve their roles.

-3. Get creative and engage with interactivity
+3. Get creative & engage with interactivity

-The problem for course designers is that this is exactly the type of learning your employees expect when they hear the news about an upcoming course.
-They assume that it will be as dull and boring as the education they have received in the past.
+The problem for course designers is that this is exactly the learning your employees expect when they hear the news about an upcoming course.
+They assume that it will be as dull as the education they have received in the past.

 4. Tell learners what's in it for them

-Motivation requires real-world benefits that relate to employee’s daily roles.
-If the training focuses on productivity, point out how it will help your staff get the boring jobs out of the way quicker so that they can get on with more interesting, creative tasks.
+Motivation requires real-world benefits that relate to employees' daily roles.
+If the training focuses on productivity, point out how it will help your staff get the boring jobs out of the way quickly so they can get on with more interesting, creative tasks.

 5. Provide opportunities to reflect on key learnings

 Harness the power of the "feel-good factor" - the rush of positive endorphins people get after they achieve something.
-Testing and assessments might not seem like motivating factors, but they are useful tools for participants to figure out how much they have learnt and how far they've progressed.
+Testing and assessments might not seem like motivating factors, but they are useful tools for participants to determine how much they have learned and how far they've progressed.